Technigo/project-todos/README.md

 Description

 This project is a Todo app where you can add and remove tasks.
-Calculate hov many task you have finished and how many tasks you have left.
+Calculate how many task you have finished and how many tasks you have left.
 And also be cheered on by the app.

 What did I do?
 I used redux for adding and removing the tasks.
 And split the project up in components and reducers.
 To se how it looks I also pre programmed some tasks that easily can be removed.
 I also sat up some calculations using javascript.
 And made a simple design using CSS3.